UnconnectedBedna/shrink-backup/README.md

 #### `--loop` (Loop img file)
 Use `--loop` to loop an img file to your `/dev`.
-This functionality works on any linux system, just use the script on any img file anywhere available to the computer.
+This functionality works on any linux system, just use the script on any img type file (not limited to `.img` extension files) anywhere available to the computer.

 **Example:** `sudo shrink-backup --loop /path/to/backup.img`